 acoustic tile – a ceiling tile made of soft, sound-absorbing material, often having a pattern of small, regularly or irregularly spaced holes.
 Acoustic tiles can be hung using a ceiling suspension system, installed directly over an existing ceiling, or attached to a wall.
 The purpose is to dampen echoes and reverberations and reduce exterior noise.
 Acoustic tile is commonly used in churches, schools, theaters, and concert halls, but rarely in recording studios, which require more sophisticated acoustic treatments.
 Also called acoustical tile.

-acoustic treatment – various devices used to control the sound properties (temporal, spectral, and spatial qualities) in a space.
-Treatment can be divided into three categories: (a) absorption, (b) diffusion, and (c) isolation.
-These tools are used to control reflections and prevent sounds from interfering with one another, as well as to prevent sounds from entering or leaving the space.
-The goal of acoustic treatment is to have an acoustically pleasing space with an essentially flat response and minimal coloration due to the room.
-In the absence of such treatment, most spaces tend to accentuate or attenuate some frequencies due to room dimensions, construction materials, and surface finishes.
-See also room modes and room ratios.
+acoustic treatment – various devices and methods used to control the sound properties (temporal, spectral, and spatial qualities) in a space.
+There are three main categories of acoustic treatment: (a) absorption, (b) diffusion, and (c) isolation.
+These treatments are used to control reflections and prevent sounds from interfering with one another, as well as to prevent sounds from entering or leaving the space (isolation).
+The goal of acoustic treatment is to have a space with an essentially flat response and with minimal coloration contributed by the room.
+Room problems are related to room dimensions (see room ratios), construction materials, and surface finishes.
+Acoustic problems are usually divided into two classes: (1) low frequency problems and (2) midrange and high-frequency problems.
+Low-frequency issues are related to standing waves (room modes) and are usually treated with bass traps, such as Helmholtz resonators and membrane absorbers.
+Higher-frequency problems are due to reflections that cause echoes and reverberations.
+These problems are typically treated using absorption and diffusion.
+In the absence of acoustic treatment, most spaces tend to accentuate some frequencies and attenuate others.

 action – (1) On stringed instruments, such as a guitar, the distance between the fingerboard and the strings.
 When the strings are far above the fingerboard, it is called high action.
 When the strings are close to the fingerboard, it is called low action.
 Guitars with low action are easier to play, but if they are too close can cause fret buzz.
 (2) On keyboard instruments, the mechanism that causes a string to be struck or plucked when a key is depressed.